goscore-me/goscore-me.github.io/_documentation/redirect_mode.md

   - name:
     content:
 content_markdown: |-
   In this case the user of your application is redirected to your goscore Link URL.
-Once the goscore Link flow is completed, the user will be redirected to your specified **callback_url**, e.g. *https://my-doamin/oauth/callback*
+Once the goscore Link flow is completed, the user will be redirected to your specified **callback_uri**, e.g. *https://my-doamin/oauth/callback*

 left_code_blocks:
   - code_block: